kevinmichaelchen/cel-typescript/README.md

   dynamically load the correct native module
 - This structure allows for seamless cross-platform distribution while maintaining platform-specific optimizations

+### Package Size and Platform Support

+The npm package is relatively large (~37 MB unpacked) because it includes pre-compiled native binaries for all supported platforms:

+- macOS (x64, arm64)
+- Linux (x64, arm64)
+- Windows (x64)

+However, when you install this package, npm will only extract the `.node` file for your platform.
+For example:

+- On an M1/M2 Mac, only `cel-typescript.darwin-arm64.node` (~7.4 MB) is used
+- On Windows, only `cel-typescript.win32-x64.node` is used
+- On Linux, only `cel-typescript.linux-x64.node` or
+  `cel-typescript.linux-arm64.node` is used

+This is a common pattern for packages with native bindings.
+For comparison:

+- `sharp` (image processing): 39.7 MB unpacked
+- `better-sqlite3`: 12.8 MB unpacked
+- `canvas`: 8.9 MB unpacked

+#### A Note on Tree-Shaking

+Tree-shaking (dead code elimination) primarily works with JavaScript modules and doesn't affect native binaries.
+The `.node` files are loaded dynamically at runtime based on the platform, so tree-shaking can't eliminate unused platform binaries during build time.

+However, the JavaScript/TypeScript portion of this package is tree-shakeable.
+For example, if you only use `evaluate()` and not `CelProgram`, a bundler like webpack or Rollup can exclude the unused code.

 ### How it Works